gapotchenko/Gapotchenko.FX/Source/Data/README.md

-This folder contains Gapotchenko.FX modules responsible for data access and serialization.
+The folder contains Gapotchenko.FX modules responsible for data access and serialization.